 In El Retiro Park you can relax after exploring the Madrid art museums.
-Children will surely enjoy the playgrounds with slides and swings.
-The park has a large artificial lake, where you can go boating or just walk around it.
+Children will love the playgrounds with slides and swings.
+The park has a large artificial lake, where you can go out on a rowing boat or just walk around it.

-On weekends, the park hosts live music and puppet shows.
-It will also be interesting to see the local rose garden or visit a very beautiful Crystal Palace.
+On weekends, the park comes alive with live music, street performers and puppet shows.
+You can also see the local rose garden or visit the very beautiful Crystal Palace.